The Bin Packing Problem with Setups: Formulations, Structural Properties and Computational Insights

 which states that the ceiling of the total weight of the items divided by the bin capacity is always at least half the minimum number of bins.
 The next lemma provides a slight generalization of this result, used in the proof of Proposition~\ref{prop:ratio_MCI}, showing that, whenever more than one bin is required in any optimal \BPP{} solution, the total weight of the items must exceed half of the total capacity of the bins in that solution.

 \begin{lemma} For every \BPP{} instance, if \( \beta > 1 \) then

 \end{lemma}

 \begin{proof} Consider any optimal solution to the \BPP{}.
-Let $\bar\bins$ be the set of the $\beta$ bins used in this optimal solution and, for every $b\in\bar\bins$, let $\items_b(\bar\bins)$ be the set of items packed in bin $b$.
-In an optimal solution, no two bins can have a total item weight at most $\frac{d}{2}$ since, otherwise, they could be merged into a single bin.
+Let $\mathcal{S}^\star$ be the set of the $\beta$ bins used in this optimal solution.
+Notice that, in an optimal \BPP{} solution, there cannot exist two bins with total weight lower than or equal to $\frac{d}{2}$ since, otherwise, they could be merged into a single bin.
 If all bins have load greater than $\frac{d}{2}$, the claim follows immediately since

-Otherwise, there is at most one bin $\underline b \in \bar\bins$ with total load $\sum_{i\in\items_{\underline b}} w_i \le \frac{d}{2}$.
-Since $\beta>1$, there exists another bin $\overline b \in \bar\bins$; by optimality, we must have
+Otherwise, there is at most one bin $\check{S} \in \mathcal{S}^\star$ with total load $\sum_{i\in\check{S}} w_i \le \frac{d}{2}$.
+Since $\beta>1$, there exists another bin $\hat{S} \in \mathcal{S}^\star$; by optimality, we must have

-otherwise the two bins $\overline b$ and $\underline b$ could be merged.
+otherwise the two bins $\check{S}$ and $\hat{S}$ could be merged.